Leyden jar: Storage of the charge

-Capacity
+Capacitance

-The Leyden jar is a high-voltage device; it is estimated that at a maximum the early Leyden jars could be charged to 20,000 to 60,000 volts.
+The Leyden jar is a high-voltage device; it is estimated that at a maximum the early Leyden jars could be charged to 20000 to 60000 volts.
 The center rod electrode has a metal ball on the end to prevent leakage of the charge into the air by corona discharge.
 It was first used in electrostatics experiments, and later in high-voltage equipment such as spark-gap radio transmitters and electrotherapy machines.

 Originally, the amount of capacitance was measured in number of 'jars' of a given size, or through the total coated area, assuming reasonably standard thickness and composition of the glass.
-A typical Leyden jar of one pint size has a capacitance of about 1 nF.
+A typical Leyden jar of one pint size has a capacitance of about 1 nanofarads (nF).

 Uses

 Beginning in the late 18th century it was used in the medical field of electrotherapy to treat a variety of diseases by electric shock.
 By the middle of the 19th century, the Leyden jar had become common enough for writers to assume their readers knew of and understood its basic operation.
 Around the turn of the century it began to be widely used in spark-gap transmitters and medical electrotherapy equipment.

 The development of the new technology of radio in the early 20th century encouraged the reduction in the size of Leyden jars as well as the reduction of undesired inductance and resistance.
 These improvements along with improved dielectrics caused the Leyden jar to evolve into the modern compact form of capacitor.